satya164/quik/README.md

 quik --port 8008
 ```

 You can include any ES2015 file in a script tag in an HTML file and the script will be transpiled to ES2015 on the fly.
-You can use ES2015 modules to import other scripts as well.
+You can use JSX and Flow syntax as well as use ES2015 modules to import other scripts.
+It just works.

 You can also `import` the following packages by default without any `npm install`,